mountolive/init.vim/README.md

 # NEOVIM config

-I've use this config smoothly for Go, Ruby and Python
+I've use this config smoothly for Go, Ruby, Rust, Bash and Python

+## Bash

+`npm i -g bash-language-server`

 ## Python